seekerpig/SC1015_DataScienceAI_MiniProject/README.md

 - 2_ClassificationModels.ipynb - Second Jupyter Notebook to Run - for Classification Modelling
 - 3_ClusteringModel.ipynb - Third Jupyter Notebook to Run - For Clustering Modelling (Segmentation)

+checkpoint files are also provided since some of the jupyter notebook may take awhile to fully run due to computation times.

 # Setup and Models
 ### Data Preparation